 In September 2016, Capricor was approved for a grant award from the DoD in the amount of approximately \$2.4 million to be used toward developing a scalable, commercially-ready process to manufacture CAP-2003.
-Under the terms of the award, disbursements will be made to Capricor over a period of approximately two years, subject to annual and quarterly reporting requirements.
-As of December 31, 2017, approximately \$0.9 million has been incurred under the terms of the award.
+Under the terms of the award, disbursements will be made to Capricor over a period of approximately three years, subject to annual and quarterly reporting requirements.
+The Company was granted a no-cost extension until September 29, 2020 to be able to continue to utilize these funds.
+As of December 31, 2019, approximately \$2.2 million has been incurred under the terms of the award.